gdonald/grit/README.md

 cargo run -- examples/simple.grit
 ```

-This will tokenize the input file and display the tokens.
+This will tokenize and parse the input file, displaying both tokens and the Abstract Syntax Tree.

 ## Example